fidianamujaj/DataModels/README.md

 ## Documentation

-The following sections show a modernized and naturalized version of eMovies.
+The following sections show a modernized and naturalized version of eMovies to eStreaming.
 The entity and attribute names have been case standardized.
-Aditionally, they have been updated, removed or added from the initial eMovies model to result in a better, modernized model.
+Aditionally, they have been updated, removed or added from the initial eMovies model to result in the ability of a customer to subscribe to movies.

 ### Additions

-* Payment Method
+* Subscription
 * Credit Card
 * Check
 * Epay